chaotic-aur/packages/README.md

 - **unreal-engine (and -git)**: Some mirrors don't have sufficient storage space.

-- **python2**: Has been end of life for a couple years, and was [removed from Arch repositories](https://archlinux.org/news/removing-python2-from-the-repositories/).
+- **python2**: Has been EOL for a couple of years, and was [removed from Arch repositories](https://archlinux.org/news/removing-python2-from-the-repositories/).
 Requests for packages that depend on it in any way will be rejected (see [#1958](https://github.com/chaotic-aur/packages/issues/1958)).